 Welcome to the Gibbs/Morriss Family Archive

 First, enjoy, this is a gold mine.
 There is some dross, but the more you dig, the more you will find.
-A teacher and founder of a major military academy, an inventor, the founder of a telephone company, a grandfather who set himself on fire, a sheriff who presided at the last hanging in Staunton, memories of the Civil War, a grandmother who nursed a soldier back to health, a master gardener, WWII soldiers and supporters, a suffragette, names of prominent Stauntonians whose descendants are still here, activists of every stripe.
+A teacher and founder of a major military academy, an inventor, the founder of several regional telephone companies, a grandfather who set himself on fire, a sheriff who presided at the last hanging in Staunton, memories of the Civil War, a grandmother who nursed a soldier back to health, a master gardener, WWII soldiers and supporters, a suffragette, names of prominent Stauntonians whose descendants are still here, activists of every stripe.
 This project was done by Marney Gibbs (Mary Morriss Gibbs), helped enormously by Summer Gibbs and W. Wayt Gibbs, VI with some entry help from Marina Mead.

 The material here came primarily from 15 scrapbooks created by Leta Watts Gibbs with articles from 1899 to 1960.
 There are photographs which go back to the 1850’s.
 It also includes family papers as they were available to us.
 It is a history not only of the family, but of many organizations local to Staunton, specifically the Woodrow Wilson Birthplace, now the Woodrow Wilson Presidential Library, the Kings Daughters Hospital, Covenant Presbyterian Church, and the Augusta Garden Club.